 If you have not already, please download and install your license to the master node.
 (See section 2.7.)
 Do not install license files on the job nodes.
 The licensing information, including how many job nodes you can run, are all included in the license on the master node.

-To configure your master/execution node setup, navigate through these tabs in the web administrative interface on your master node:
+To configure your master/execution node setup, go to the Job distribution tab in the web administrative interface on the master node:

 Admin (🍪) | Job distribution (🕞)